Safe and Simple Investing with Guaranteed Investment Certificates (GICs)

 A term deposit is an investment product.
 It’s a deposit account at a financial institution that typically comes with a short-term maturity date—meaning that it matures (or is finished growing) in anywhere from one month to three years.
 But there are also term deposit products that come with longer terms, including deposits with five-year and (now with the latest Canadian Deposit Insurance Corporation (CDIC) changes) even 10-year maturities.

 When purchasing a term deposit, an investor has two primary considerations: the interest rate and the term.
 A term deposit with a longer-term (or length of time) will almost always yield a larger interest rate.
-When a term deposit reaches maturity, the initial investment is paid back to the investor, along with the interest the investment has made over the term.
+When a term deposit reaches maturity, the initial guaranteed investment is paid back to the investor, along with the interest the investment has made over the term.

-How Is Interest Calculated on Term Deposits?
+How Is Interest Calculated on A Term Deposit?

 So, now that we know a term deposit is an investment product with an interest rate and a term, are there any other considerations?
 Well, I’m glad you asked!
 One other important consideration is how the interest rate is calculated.